Data Privacy

 Additional Information

-List of all current third party contractors that receive student data and/or teacher or principal data from Buffalo Public Schools.
+List of all current third party contractors that are able to receive student data and/or teacher or principal data from Buffalo Public Schools or Exempt due to the services of provided.
+Please note that these lists are updated periodically.
+Please check all three lists regularly for updates to products and/or services before contacting our office.

 BPS Data Privacy Board Policies